tonywoode/node-7z-archive/README.md

 Installation
 ------------

-This package will download the 7zip binaries at install time.
-Host system does not need to have 7zip installed or in PATH.
+This package will download the 7zip binaries at install time, deploying (and then using) your platform's binary to a platform-specific folder in `binaries/`.
+Hence the host system does not need to have 7zip installed or in PATH.

 The binaries will be downloaded from:
 > On Linux - [![Release](https://github.com/techno-express/p7zip/workflows/Release/badge.svg)](https://github.com/techno-express/p7zip/actions/runs/401873413) compiled and available at [releases](https://github.com/techno-express/p7zip/releases/) previously https://sourceforge.net/projects/p7zip.